 There are, however, general rules for UK house extensions depending on the size of your planned renovation and where it is.

 You may be fortunate enough to not require planning permission!

 A single-storey rear extension in a detached home must be within eight metres of the original house wall (six metres if the house is semi-detached or terraced).

 If you want a larger extension, then you will have to apply for planning permission.

 Planning permission for different house types

-An extension in a flat or maisonette (including a loft conversion) will always require planning permission.
+An extension in a flat or maisonette (including a loft conversion) may require planning permission.

 A full list of permitted developments is available in the act: Legislation: The Town and Country Planning (General Permitted Development) Order 1995 which was amended in 2013.